lamtnguyen989/lamtnguyen989/README.md

 - 👋 Hi, I’m Lam (prefer Max), a CS student at University of Illinois Chicago.
-- 👀 I’m interested in Computer System & Architecture.
-I also have a huge interest in theoretical math as well!
+- 👀 A huge theoretical math nerd with an interest in computer Systems!
-- 🌱 I’m currently learning Linux & ML.
+- 🌱 I’m currently learning algebraic geometry and wrestle with getting Kubernetes to behave

 <!---